-Therefore, if the issuer is aware of a significant impact that the COVID-19 pandemic might have on inter alia its operations or performance, it must be particularly made public immediately and without further delay.
+Therefore, if the issuer is aware of a significant impact that the current war in Ukraine might have on inter alia its operations or performance, it must be particularly made public immediately and without further delay.
 The issuer should ensure that the inside information is made public in a manner that enables fast access, is complete, and can be properly and timely assessed by the public.

-Furthermore, in light of the fact that this pandemic is still subject to future developments, it is recommended that issuers periodically reassess the impact of current events and should there be need to communicate further updates to the public, issuers are expected to do so immediately, and without delay.
+Furthermore, in light of the fact that the war in Ukraine is still subject to future developments, it is recommended that issuers periodically reassess the impact of current events and should there be the need to communicate further updates to the public, issuers are expected to do so immediately, and without delay.